Substance Use

 Watching a loved one in the grips of alcohol addiction is heartbreaking and devastating.
 It’s also hard to be the one to put your relationship on the line to encourage them to seek professional help.
 Ensuring you are well supported is key to keeping yourself strong throughout the process.

 Ask other family members and friends for support, join a support group for family and friends of people with alcohol problems (like Al-Anon), and even seek therapy and counseling for yourself.
-Learn more about family and peer support groups and therapy at Zinnia Health.
+(6)

 Once you feel supported, it’s time to approach your loved one with your concerns.
 Although Intervention was a popular TV show, we don’t necessarily recommend staging an impromptu intervention to bombard your loved one with family and friends who are concerned about them.